WickedInari/wickedinari/README.md

 Hiya, if you're seeing this its most likely you're from Pony Town.
-If so, hiya, my name is Ina.
+If so, welcome, my name is Ina.

-I love anime, cooking, video games and movie/tv!
+I love anime, cooking, video games and movies/tv!
 If you see me, interaction is encouraged so please feel free to do so if you like!
 I can usually be found at the tree outside the bakery, in the nightclub or just simply wandering around the island.
 I will always aim to be as friendly as I can be, I don't bite (much), if we seem to share some interests then I would be more than happy to chat cause it honestly makes me quite happy.

 While I do love to talk, I have a few stipulations!
 I am on the 18+ server for a reason, if you are a minor please do not interact!!
 Also, I will not accept friend requests unless we have talked at least a little bit just so that my friendlist does not fill up with strangers.
 Other than that, just be kind and friendly and I'm sure we'll get along fine.